 When a company goes public, its goal is to raise cash.
 This means its initial listing stock price must be on target with the market expectations of institutional and individual investors.
 The IPO’s key participants — company executives, investment banks and institutional investors — get an IPO price that’s different from the one offered to retail investors on an exchange.

-Some IPOs over time gain market traction.
+Some IPOs gain market traction over time.
 NASDAQ president Nelson Griggs said recently on CNBC that the average IPO debuted in 2020 gained over 50%.
 That gain is larger than what posted in both the NASDAQ Composite and S&P 500 in the same period.

 Photo credit: Supplied